Naser Taher: Career

 After his education, Taher joined his family business in Jordan as vice chairman, where he focused on investments, electronics, and foodstuff trading.
 During the 1980s and 1990s, he oversaw projects such as the construction of a 180-kilometer six-lane highway between Jordan and Iraq and contributed to the establishment of Air VIA, a private airline company in Eastern Europe.

 Taher later worked with major global financial institutions, BNP Paribas, Barclays, UBS, Merrill Lynch, Credit Suisse, Citibank, specializing in foreign exchange, electronic banking systems, e-commerce, and corporate finance.
 During this period, he served as head of the Irish Stock Exchange's development projects in Asia and senior counsellor to the Board of the Tradition Group and gave testimony to the UK House of Lords on trade finance rules.

-In 2005, Naser founded MultiBank Group, an online financial derivatives broker based in Dubai.
+In 2005, Taher founded MultiBank Group in California as an online brokerage offering foreign-exchange and financial derivatives trading services.
+The company subsequently operated from Hong Kong before relocating its headquarters to Dubai in late 2022.

-In 2013, Naser was appointed Honorary Chief Financial Advisor to the local government of Tianjin, for which he received the Tianjin “Haihe Friendship” award, and in 2016, he was named a senior advisor to China's Central Financial Government.
+In 2013, Naser was appointed Honorary Chief Financial Advisor to the local government of Tianjin, for which he received the Tianjin "Haihe Friendship" award, and in 2016, he was named a senior advisor to China's Central Financial Government.